 Ginger, or adrak, is one spice that all Indians, or rather Asians, are very well aware of.
 The flavour-enhancing root spice is added to a number of curries, drinks and even sweets.
 The warm and zingy-tasting ginger is a part of a number of our home remedies for digestive troubles, as well as for cold and cough.
 The active compound in ginger, gingerol has analgesic (pain-relieving), sedative (sleep-inducing), antipyretic (anti-fever) and antibacterial properties.
 This makes ginger a good remedy for a whole range of problems.
 Ginger is also good for fighting inflammation in the body, due to the presence of antioxidant zingerone in it.
 This is why ginger is able to boost immunity and enhance skin quality as well.
-But, did you know that you can even fight scalp infections and dandruff using ginger?
+That being said, ginger could also make for an excellent beauty ingredient too.
+Did you know that you can even fight scalp infections and dandruff using ginger?

-Ginger is indeed a great beauty ingredient as well.
 Ginger juice can be added to face and hair masks to fight skin and scalp infections, due to its anti-bacterial or anti-microbial abilities.
 Ginger juice can restore health to your scalp and may even help in dealing with itchy scalp and dandruff.
+It has been an age-old remedy to fight dandruff, if you are done with expensive hair products, you could maybe this natural remedy a try.
 Some people even use ginger juice to control hair fall, as dandruff is considered a leading cause for hair fall.
 However, the role of ginger is preventing hair fall has only been proven by anecdotal evidence.
 It can most certainly help you dealing with dandruff.
 Here's how to use it to regain a healthy and happy skin on your scalp.

 Also Read: Benefits Of Ginger Water: Why You Should Have A Glass Of Ginger Water Every Day